rutvikbjava/above/VERCEL-DEPLOYMENT-FIXES.md

 - [ ] Vite command is found during build
 - [ ] All dependencies are installed correctly
 - [ ] Environment variables are properly set
-- [ ] Application loads without errors
+- [ ] Application loads without MIME type errors
+- [ ] JavaScript modules load correctly
+- [ ] No white screen on initial load
+- [ ] SPA routing works properly

 ## Common Issues

 1. **If build still fails**: Check that all environment variables are set in Vercel dashboard
 2. **If app shows blank page**: Verify VITE_CONVEX_URL is correctly set
 3. **If routing doesn't work**: Ensure vercel.json rewrites are in place
+4. **If MIME type errors persist**: Check that rewrite rules are not too broad
+5. **If JavaScript fails to load**: Verify proper MIME type headers are set

 ## Additional Notes